Small (Little) Blue (Cupido minimus)

 1900

-11774 PR
+11774 PAIR

 a mating pair.
 I suspect the female is on the right, based on size and colouring, also that it is fresher.
-Whenever you see a mating pair, if one is worn or damaged, it is odds-on to be the male, because it emerges earlier on balance and fights territorial battles, and the females are sought out by the males to mate with almost immediately as soon as they emerge.
+Whenever you see a mating pair, if one is worn or damaged, it is odds-on to be the male, because it emerges earlier on balance and fights territorial battles, while the females are sought out by the males to mate with almost immediately as soon as they emerge.

 2100

-25477 PR a mating pair, the female on the right.
+25477 PAIR a mating pair, the female on the right.
 The female unh post-discal series is completely straight (contrast with the basally-displaced lower spot of the male), sometimes cited an indicator of osiris.
 The unf series is also very straight.
 The marginal areas of the unh are also rather heavily marked, all in all rather untypical for minimus.
 1320

 17364_male_Alpes-Maritimes_06Jul09